Angiotensin-converting enzyme (ACE) inhibitors

-Doctors prescribe ACE inhibitors to prevent, treat or improve symptoms in conditions such as:
+In addition to high blood pressure, ACE inhibitors prevent, treat or improve symptoms in conditions such as:

-Your doctor may prescribe other medications in addition to an ACE inhibitor, such as a diuretic or calcium channel blocker, as part of your high blood pressure treatment.
-ACE inhibitors are usually taken once daily.
+Your doctor may prescribe other medications in addition to an ACE inhibitor, such as a diuretic or calcium channel blocker.
+ACE inhibitors shouldn't be taken with an angiotensin receptor blocker or with a direct renin inhibitor.

 Doctors commonly prescribe ACE inhibitors because they don't often cause side effects.

-In rare cases — but more commonly in black people and in smokers — ACE inhibitors can cause some areas of your tissues to swell (angioedema).
-If it occurs in the throat, the swelling can be life-threatening.
+In rare cases, particularly for black people, women and smokers, ACE inhibitors can cause some areas of the tissues to swell (angioedema).
+If swelling occurs in the throat, it can be life-threatening.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), decrease the effectiveness of ACE inhibitors.
-Taking an occasional dose of these medications shouldn't change the effectiveness of your ACE inhibitor, but talk to your doctor if you regularly take NSAIDs.
+Taking an occasional dose of these medications shouldn't affect how your ACE inhibitor works, but talk to your doctor if you regularly take NSAIDs.

 ACE inhibitors can be harmful to you and your baby during pregnancy.
 If you're pregnant or plan to become pregnant, talk to your doctor about other options to treat high blood pressure.